 BBC2 was scheduled to open on 20 April 1964, but a massive power failure in West London meant that the opening night was essentially cancelled.
 BBC2 opened the following morning, 21 April, with an episode of Play School.
-This blog explores objects in our collection which are relevant to these two days.
+This post explores objects in our collection which are relevant to these two days.

 Collection objects from the launch of BBC2